HaskellMN/www.haskellmn.org/posts/2014-10-23-november-haskellmn-meetup.md

 author: <a href="http://kyle.marek-spartz.org">Kyle Marek-Spartz</a>
 ---

-The October HaskellMN Meetup will be Wednesday, November 1, 2014, 7-9 pm at [GovDelivery](http://www.govdelivery.com/) on the sixth floor of the Hamm Building (408 St Peter St, St Paul, MN 55102).
+The November HaskellMN Meetup will be Wednesday, November 19, 2014, 7-9 pm at [GovDelivery](http://www.govdelivery.com/) on the sixth floor of the Hamm Building (408 St Peter St, St Paul, MN 55102).